 Winch cables are a particular hazard even when laid on the ground.
 Winch cables can snag undercarriage wheels and skids.
 Powered aircraft shall not take off or land across the glider winch cables and, if possible, should avoid taxiing over them.
 Any intention to taxi across a winch cable should be announced on 129.980 MHz and prior to take-off, the pilot should confirm that the cable has not snagged on the aircraft.

 Note that runway 05 has an earth bank across the threshold.

-ILLUSTRATIONS ARE FOR ORIENTATION AND GUIDANCE ONLY AND ARE NOT A SUBSTITUTE FOR A SITE BRIEFING!
+ILLUSTRATIONS BELOW ARE FOR ORIENTATION AND GUIDANCE ONLY AND ARE NOT A SUBSTITUTE FOR READING THE OPERATIONS MANUAL.

 ARRIVING BY AIR

 Runway directions and noise abatement routes are shown in the accompanying pictures.
-Please avoid overflying the villages circled in orange.
+Please avoid overflying the villages and other locations circled in orange.
 Suggested circuits are shown in blue.

 If landing on 35 grass, land after the concrete cross runway.
 You could also land (accurately) on the narrow peritrack.

 If landing on runways 28 or 10, land after the concrete cross runway.